Luzifer/go-openssl/README.md

 ### 1.1.1

-The PBKDF2 key derivation is not yet supported.
+Starting with `v4.0.0` `go-openssl` is capable of using the PBKDF2 key derivation method for encryption.
+You can choose to use it by passing the corresponding `CredsGenerator`.

 ## Installation